walmic02/walmic02.github.io/_tabs/portfolio.md

 ![Desktop View](assets/posts/264-desk-organizer/final_pic_1.jpg){: .w-75 }

-Over the course of the semester, my ME 26400 team and I created a desk organizer product.
+Over the course of the semester in ME 26400, I designed and created a desk organizer product with my team.
 It features a pencil holder, electronic clock/timer with concealed battery storage, hammer display, customized nametag, and various aspects of Purdue Pride.
 As part of the team I was responsible for the Computer-Aided Design and Manufacturing (CAD and CAM).
 Our product showcases the design and manufacturing skills gained from [ME 26400: Intro to Manufacturing and Design](https://engineering.purdue.edu/ME/Undergraduate/Files/Courses/me264.pdf).

 ![Desktop View](assets/posts/264-desk-organizer/TLA_EXP_BOM.png){: .w-50 .right}